 Amounts attributable to intellectual property consist primarily of the costs associated with the acquisition of certain technologies, patents, pending patents and related intangible assets with respect to research and development activities.
-Intellectual property assets are stated at cost and are being amortized on a straight-line basis over the respective estimated useful lives of the assets ranging from five to fifteen years.
-Also, the Company recorded capitalized loan fees as a component of intangible assets on the condensed consolidated balance sheet (see Note 2 - "Loan Payable").
-Total amortization expense was approximately \$12,187 and \$2,916 for the three months ended March 31, 2015 and 2014, respectively.
-Future amortization expense for the next five years is estimated to be approximately \$49,000 per year.
+Intellectual property assets are stated at cost and are amortized on a straight-line basis over the respective estimated useful lives of the assets ranging from five to fifteen years.
+Also, the Company recorded capitalized loan fees as a component of intangible assets on the consolidated balance sheet (see Note 2 - "Loan Payable").
+Total amortization expense was approximately \$12,187 for each of the three month periods ended March 31, 2016 and 2015.
+A summary of future amortization expense as of March 31, 2016 is as follows: